lookfwd/archkata/README.md

 * [Intuit QuickBooks](https://quickbooks.intuit.com/) is used for accounting
 * There’s an existing mobile application

 ChefTec doesn’t have any public available information about their API.
-They integrate with QuickBooks for invoicing through add-ons.
+Given that most of their off-the-shelf solutions cost in the order of serveral thousand dollars, its [consultancy services](https://www.cheftec.com/consultancy) is unlikely to be cheap.
+This is a significant risk given how important the central kitchen is for Farmacy Food.
+ChefTec integrates with QuickBooks for invoicing through add-ons for extra cost.

 Toast has an API that one can access after accepting their “API Documentation License Agreement”, [here](https://dev.toasttab.com/Ie5QH/apiOverview.html).

 QuickBooks has an elaborate [API](https://developer.intuit.com/app/developer/qbo/docs/develop) and SDKs.

 ## VI.
 High-Level Architecture